Suparnnayak/Suparnnayak/README.md

 He/Him

 ## ⚡ Fun fact
-I build drones that can find people… but I still lose my TV remote. 😄
+My ML models can predict results with high accuracy… but they still can’t predict when my coffee will run out. ☕🤖

 ---